 Another strength of the Panasonic S1R is lens selection.
 With Leica, Panasonic, and Sigma being part of the “L-mount alliance”, there are plenty of great lens options available for the L-mount – from ultra-premium Leica glass to budget-friendly options from Sigma.
 Panasonic’s own zoom and prime lenses are also excellent and highly recommended for landscape photography needs.

 The biggest drawback of the S1R is its size, weight, and price.
-It is as big as a high-end DSLR camera, weighs over a kilo, and retails for $3700, making it the third most expensive camera on this list after the Fuji GFX100 and the Canon EOS R5.
+It is as big as a high-end DSLR camera, weighs over a kilo, and retails for $3700, making it one of the more expensive cameras on this list.
+However, the significantly less expensive Panasonic S1 is still a great camera for landscape photography and shares most of the same specs.
+In particular, it also has sensor-shift technology.
+While not quite matching the S1R’s 187 megapixel mode, the S1’s sensor shift still captures an impressive 96 megapixels.
+(Without sensor-shift enabled, the S1 takes 24 megapixel images.)

 Pentax K-1 / K-1 II